Where does positive thinking come from?

 You build expectations for other people, which, after all, do not always behave as you expect them, so you experience disappointment.
 You need trust and closeness to feel good and meet your basic needs, but subsequent disappointments deepen your negative thinking.

 You expect a privileged position in society to satisfy your need for domination.
-So to achieve it you compete, control, manipulate because you want to feel special.
+So to achieve it you compete, control, and manipulate because you want to feel special.
 And when it fails, or when someone behaves the same way towards you, you suffer and blame the world, or you attack your opponent.
 That’s why you were arguing in line yesterday when the clerk decided to serve someone else in front of you.

-However, you can learn to ignore your brain’s natural tendency to think negatively by creating a habit of positive thinking because of the way you experience reality is a habit.
+However, you can learn to ignore your brain’s natural tendency to think negatively by creating a habit of positive thinking because the way you experience reality is a habit.
 So, you can train your ability to look positively at the world by reprogramming your brain.

 How to do it?